syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Headers

 Swimlane allows to define a header to textually describe it.
 The `header` property of swimlane allows you to define its textual description(`text`) and to customize its appearance.
-Following code snippet illustrates how to define swimlane header.
+The following code example illustrates how to define swimlane header.

 {% highlight js %}

-        //Define the header and format its text var header = {
+        //Defines the header and format its text var header = {
             text: "Swimlane",
             height: 50,